webplatform/docs-wpd/Community/Meetings/General/index.md

 ==Meeting summary==
 ===Discussion===

-* notice that the [https://www.w3.org/Bugs/Public/buglist.cgi?product=webplatform.org&component=content&resolution=---&list_id=2513 content bugs] are assigned to either Chris or Garbee, how do we spread these out to others?
-Maybe a larger issue than with just the content bugs
+* Note that the [https://www.w3.org/Bugs/Public/buglist.cgi?product=webplatform.org&component=content&resolution=---&list_id=2513 content bugs] are assigned to either Chris or Garbee.
+We wonder how do we spread these out to others?
+Maybe a larger issue than with just the content bugs?
 * Discussed top-level pages sent out by Chris.
 We generally thought Chris's [http://lists.w3.org/Archives/Public/public-webplatform/2012Dec/0172.html proposed pages] were excellent.
 Eliot volunteered to do an edit pass on the descriptions.
 * We discussed the [http://lists.w3.org/Archives/Public/public-webplatform/2012Dec/0235.html navigation proposals] (and [Proposal for updating links on webplatform.org proposal for updating links]) that have been in the email list.
 We discussed the pros and cons of providing the reader with a choice of content type or topic area, via hover links on the global nav.
 We would appreciate a mock-up.
 We are not sure how the different proposals would actually pan out.
 Jswisher took the action to follow up in the email threads and request the next level of detail.
 * We identified four priorities we're working on to make editing the site easier and hope to have this work completed by the new year: